jakubknejzlik/js-core-data/docs/contexts.md

 })
 ```

-It's important to do cleanup memory.
+It's important to cleanup memory.
 This is done by destroying context.
 When context is destroyed, no more changes could be done with it.

 ```
 context.destory();